wahidfarid/tablecheck-weatherapp/README.md

 - The bulk of my previous experience was with [Tyro-app](https://tyro-app.com) which had videoconferencing done over websockets and WebRTC.
 That means that it was a requirement for our users to have recent versions of their browsers, or in some cases completely avoid certain browsers such as IE/Edge as they did not support WebRTC.
 That means i didn't have a lot of experience with transpiling and polyfilling JS.
 It took me quite a bit of time and effort to get it working here, especially because i've stopped using Windows and wasn't going to dual-boot or run a VM just to confirm IE11 is working properly.
 So my development iteration was slow due to needing to use free tiers of online crossbrowser testing services

+- I'm very familliar with styled-components. with this project though i decided to try out emotion/css (the project has very little UI elements and would be ideal to test something new).
+I have to say it does work well and but i think i prefer styled-components more. styled-components is slightly more restrictive in writing, and that is something i actually prefer. it also makes the actual component layout look much cleaner than emotion/css. on the other hand, emotion/css is easier to interpolate dynamically and is platform-agnostic. perhaps it would be ideal to use emotion/css in very small projects then, except i'd probably opt to just use plain SASS/SCSS instead.

 ---

 ### Wireframe before implementation